svillegascreative/contrast-grid/README.md

 Just some brief notes to keep track of where I'm at and what I'm planning to do next.

-1. ➡️ Display contrast ratio

-   - implement WCAG21 ratio calculation from ColorJS

-1. Replace colour input
+1. ➡️ Replace colour input

-   - use ColorJS sliders
+   - use ColorJS sliders? or Shoelace?

 1. Make permalink button copy URL to clipboard
+1. Add pass/fail indication
 1. Make UI pretty
 1. Enable add/remove colours to expand palette and grid